theemadnes/gke-whereami/README.md

 `gke-whereami` has an optional flag that will cause it to attempt to call another backend service within your GKE cluster (for example, a different, non-public instance of itself).

+*NOTE:* this backend call assumes the downstream service is returning JSON.

 First, build the non-public instance of `gke-whereami`:

 ```